deckhouse/deckhouse/docs/site/_includes/getting_started/dvp/global/STEP_STORAGE.md

 At this step, the cluster is deployed in a minimal configuration.
 Configure the storage that will be used to create storage for metrics of the cluster components and virtual machine disks.

-Enable `sds-replicated-volume` module — a module for the software-defined storage:
+Enable `sds-replicated-volume` module — a module for the software-defined storage.
+Run the following commands on the **master node**:

 {% snippetcut %}
 ```shell